-All intended parents should educate themselves about the surrogacy process by having a consult a surrogacy specialist and a lawyer that specializes in third party reproduction to help ensure that you understand the legal process and surrogacy in US, Canada or other country and how it applies to you
+All intended parents should educate themselves about the surrogacy process by having a consult a surrogacy specialist and a lawyer that specializes in third party reproduction to help ensure that you understand the legal process regarding surrogacy in USA, Canada or other country and how it applies to you.

 - Step 2: Looking for a surrogate mother

-Once you are ready to start your search for a surrogate mother the first step is to find a surrogacy agency that support you during this process, also you can use online websites like MySurrogateMom.com and create your Intendent parent profile page.
+Once you are ready to start your search for a surrogate mother the first step is to find a surrogacy agency that support you during this process, also you can find surrogate mother on your own thanks to online websites like MySurrogateMom.com.
+In some cases you will need also to find egg donor.